JackaBoiGamez/FoodSteal/README.md

-# FoodSteal
+# FoodSteal - [a01] - [Untested]
-FoodSteal is basically LifeSteal but with Food Bars
+Description:

-When the player dies there max food level will decrease
+Player's have a max food level which will limit their food bars.

-You can use the "/setmaxfoodlevel" command if you need to set someone's food level for some reason.
-/setmaxfoodlevel <player> <food level [0-20]>
+They lose food levels by dying and can gain them by killing other players.

+Commands:
+-"/setmaxfoodlevel" - Sets the targeted player's food level.